MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/display-pages-side-by-side.md

 ---
 # required metadata

-title: Show pages side by side by using the Open in new window feature
+title: Show pages side-by-side using the Open in new window feature
 description: This article explains how to display pages side-by-side.
 author: aneesmsft
 manager: AnnBe